DarrenCoppinger/playwright-milestone-project/README.md

 ## Features
 ### Existing Features
+At the top of each page is a stylised version of the clients name and responsive navigation bar at the top of the page.
+The name also acts as a "Home" button.
+The "Playwright | Producer" title drops onto the menu bar when the screen size drops to the sm size class

+On the footer of each page are social media icons link the the visitor to the clients social media profiles.
+#### Home
+The home page has a hero image with a text overlay asking "Want to work with Neasa?".
+Clicking this text will bring the visitor to the "Contact" page.

+* Feature 1:
 ### Features left to Implement
 Instagram feed.
 As this required java script to implement this was left for a future development sprint.